utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ## Joining all the files together

-We'll start with the 2015 data first (CSTUD15) then join and bring over the Special Education columns from CSTUD19, then join again to CRATE to bring over the `CAMPNAME` and `DISTNAME` columns.
+We'll start with the 2015 data first (CSTUD15) then join and bring over the special education columns from CSTUD19, then join again to CRATE to bring over the `CAMPNAME` and `DISTNAME` columns.

 ### Join CSTUD files